 Kidz Gear is more flexible with a removable filter that limits the max volume by 20dB.
 That’s better for noisier envirnoments.
 The tradeoff is that you don’t get the guaranteed safe maximum volume.

 A reliable wireless mouse makes it easier to navigate for longer periods of time.
 Plus, there’s no cord to get tangled.
-This mouse uses a USB receiver to make a fast and reliable connection.
+This mouse uses a USB receiver for a fast and reliable connection.
+The tiny USB receiver sits almost flat against the Chromebook, so there’s less chance of breaking it.

 Most Chromebooks have only two USB ports, which is usually enough.
 But if you want to use a mouse, and then you want to use an external drive to store extra work, you’ll be out of ports when you want to add another accessory.
 This super-popular hub is also super-low-priced.